dancesWithCycles/OpenTripPlanner/docs/Basic-Tutorial.md

 ## Command Line Switches

-The flow diagram below summarizes all the command line switches used in the above examples, and how they control which actions are taken when OTP starts up.
+The flow diagram below summarizes all the command line switches used in the above examples and how they control which actions are taken when OTP starts up.

 ![Command-Line-Parameter-Flow](images/cli-flow.svg)